Pincer movement: History

 It was also later used by Khalid ibn al-Walid at the Battle of Walaja in 633, by Alp Arslan at the Battle of Manzikert in 1071 (under the name crescent tactic) and by Saladin at the Battle of Hattin in 1187.

 Genghis Khan used a rudimentary form known colloquially as the horns tactic.
 Two enveloping flanks of horsemen surrounded the enemy, but they usually remained unjoined, leaving the enemy an escape route to the rear.
 It was key to many of Genghis's early victories over other Mongolian tribes.

 It was used at the Battle of Mohács by Süleyman the Magnificent in 1526 and by Field Marshal Carl Gustav Rehnskiöld at the Battle of Fraustadt in 1706.

 Even in the horse-and-musket era, the maneuver was used across many military cultures.
-A double envelopment was deployed by the Iranian conqueror Nader Shah at the Battle of Kirkuk (1733) against the Ottomans; the Persian army, under Nader, flanked the Ottomans on both ends of their line and encircled their centre despite being numerically at a disadvantage.
+A double envelopment was deployed by the Iranian conqueror Nader Shah at the Battle of Kirkuk (1733) against the Ottomans; the Turco-Persian army, under Nader, flanked the Ottomans on both ends of their line and encircled their centre despite being numerically at a disadvantage.
 In another battle at Kars in 1745, Nader routed the Ottoman army and subsequently encircled their encampment.
 The Ottoman army soon after collapsed under the pressure of the encirclement.
 Also during the Battle of Karnal in 1739, Nader drew out the Mughal army which outnumbered his own force by over six to one, and managed to encircle and defeat a significant contingent of the Mughals in an ambush around Kunjpura village.

 Daniel Morgan used it at the Battle of Cowpens in 1781 in South Carolina.
 Zulu impis used a version of the maneuver that they called the buffalo horn formation.

 The maneuver was used in the blitzkrieg of the armed forces of Nazi Germany during World War II, developing into a complex, multidisciplinary endeavor.
 It involved fast movement by mechanized armor, artillery barrages, air force bombardment, and effective radio communications, with the primary objective of destroying enemy command and control chains, undermining enemy troop morale and disrupting supply lines.
 During the Battle of Kiev (1941) the Axis forces managed to encircle the largest number of soldiers in the history of warfare.
 Well over half-a-million Soviet soldiers were taken prisoner by the end of the operation.